 General Travel Restrictions

-USU uses data from various sources to develop a risk level for international travel destinations.
-These risk levels are typically for an entire country but in some places the risk levels may be different for certian regions or cities within a country.
+USU uses data from various sources, including International SOS and the US Department of State, to develop a risk level for international travel destinations.
+These risk levels are typically for an entire country but in some places the risk levels may be different for certain regions or cities within a country.

-University related travel programs that involve students are not allowed to countries that are rated as high risk by International SOS or having a risk level of 3 as assigned by the US Department of State.
+University Related Travel (URT) programs that involve undergraduate students are not allowed to countries that are rated as high risk.
 Faculty and staff may request travel to those areas but will be required to prepare a health and safety plan and a risk management plan for that travel.

 These restricted countries and/or regions change from time to time and you should check with Risk Management if you have any questions.
 Presently the restricted countries/regions include, Central African Republic, Chechnya, Iraq, Libya, Somalia, Syria, Yemen, Algeria, Chad, Guinea, India (Jammu and Kashmir only), Ivory Coast, Lebanon, Mali, Pakistan, Sudan, Thailand (Narathiwat, Pattani, Songkhla, and Yala Provinces only).